-Children born with congenital toxoplasmosis may be severely ill and die before or shortly after birth, or they may have birth defects or other symptoms.
+Children born with congenital toxoplasmosis may be severely ill and die before or shortly after birth, or they may have birth defects.
 Some never become ill.
-Others appear healthy at first but develop symptoms (such as seizures, intellectual disability, and chorioretinitis) months or even years later.
+Others appear healthy at first but develop symptoms (such as seizures, intellectual disability, or vision problems) months or even years later.

 Typical symptoms in newborns can include